Ashwagandha: benefits, dosage, contraindications

 Sexual disorders ✪✪✪✪✪

-A small clinical study conducted on adult women suffering from sexual dysfunction shows that taking a standardized Ashwagandha root extract (KSM-66) at a dose of 300 mg twice a day with meals for 8 weeks, in conjunction with other advice, increases the number of sexual encounters, improves orgasms, satisfaction, lubrication, and arousal, compared to management without supplementation.
+A small clinical study conducted in adult women suffering from sexual dysfunction shows that taking a standardized Ashwagandha root extract (KSM-66) at 300 mg twice daily with meals for 8 weeks, alongside other counseling, increases the frequency of sexual intercourse, and improves orgasms, satisfaction, lubrication, and arousal, compared with care without supplementation.

 Posologie